thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-SELL-CONTROLLER.md

 The following validation will be carried out by the create function in order to ensure that these parameters are valid and make sense:

-- `_appManagerAddr` Must not the zero address.
+- `_appManagerAddr` Must not be the zero address.
-- `_accountTypes` Array length must be equal to all other parameter arrays and not equal 0.
-No blank tags.
+- `_accountTypes` No blank tags.
-- `_sellAmounts` Array length must be equal to all other parameter arrays and not equal 0.
-0 not allowed.
+- `_sellAmounts` 0 not allowed.

-- `_sellPeriod` Array length must be equal to all other parameter arrays and not equal 0.
-- `_startTimes` Array length must be equal to all other parameter arrays and not equal 0.
+NOTE: All input array lengths must be equal and not empty.

 ###### *see [TaggedRuleDataFacet](../../../src/economic/ruleStorage/TaggedRuleDataFacet.sol)*